ReadableCode/Rust_Tutorial/docs/setup_rust.md

 - If using VSCode, install the Rust extension by searching for `rust-analyzer` in the extensions tab.

-- Close and reopen the terminal to make sure installation is successful and hen run the folling commands to verify the versions of rustup and rustc:
+- Close and reopen the terminal to make sure installation is successful and then run the folling commands to verify the versions of rustup and rustc:

   ```bash
   rustup --version
   rustc --version